chuanqizhang/chuanqizhang.github.io/_pages/publications.md

 <hr style="width: 100%; margin-top: 30px; margin-bottom: 30px;"/>

 #### Presentations
--- Some of the conference talks were delivered by coauthors.
+-- Some of the conference talks were delivered by my coauthors.

 <ol class="custom-list">
     <li>Contributed talk at the 65th IEEE Annual Symposium on Foundations of Computer Science (FOCS), Chicago, October 2024.</li>